 Well, for one– no one wants to carry around and risk losing the trailer keys.
 (That would be a big vacation blunder…) And two, because campgrounds always feel so peaceful– like a neighborly, trustworthy community.
 It sure doesn’t feel like anything bad would ever happen around people who are grilling out with friends, playing campsite games, and laughing around a bonfire.

-Regardless, it’s important to lock your RV!
-Lock it whenever you are away from the camper.
-Also, don’t forget to lock the cargo storage compartments and personal vehicle as well!
+Regardless, locking your RV can be an immediate deterrent.
+Also, don’t forget to lock the cargo storage compartments and tow vehicle as well!

-Aside from a keyless entry system, a RV key box can aid in storing spare keys that you may not want to take on your excursions in fear of losing.
+Aside from a keyless entry system, a RV key box can store spare keys that you don’t want to take on excursions in fear of losing.

 For example, one might want to lock their RV for security but not want to haul their only set of trailer keys to the unforgiving beach!
 At the same time, that good ol’ “hiding spot” in the outside compartment or wheel well could be easily breached…